-A little later in the abandoned forest hut, film camera tapes were found to capture the first day students in the forest.
+A little later, film camera tapes were found to capture the first-day students in the forest in the abandoned forest hut.
 However, their further fate is still shrouded in mysticism, and the bodies have not been found.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.